 Chief Rafael Padilla

-Chief Rafael Padilla has served with the Kent Police Department since 1997.
-He began his law enforcement career as a Police Officer with the Honolulu Police Department in 1992.
+Chief Rafael “Raf” Padilla has served with the Kent Police Department since 1997.
+He began his law enforcement career as a police officer with the Honolulu Police Department in 1992.
 He subscribes to the servant leader philosophy and considers it his duty and honor to serve and protect the people of Kent.

-His previous work assignments have included Patrol Officer, Narcotics Detective, Field Training Officer, Firearms Instructor, Patrol Tactics Instructor, Defensive Tactics Instructor, Patrol Sergeant, Civil Disturbance Team Leader, SWAT, Honor Guard, Traffic Sergeant, Special Investigations Commander, Valley Gang Unit (VGU) Commander, SWAT Commander, Patrol Commander and Assistant Chief.
-He was also temporarily assigned to the WA State Criminal Justice Training Commission (police academy) where he served as an academy instructor before being appointed as the Director of the WA Police Corps Academy.
+Rafael’s previous assignments have included Patrol Officer, Narcotics Detective, Field Training Officer, Firearms Instructor, Patrol Tactics Instructor, Defensive Tactics Instructor, Traffic Motorcycle Sergeant, Patrol Sergeant, Civil Disturbance Team Leader, SWAT, Honor Guard, Special Investigations Commander, Valley Gang Unit (VGU) Commander, SWAT Commander and Patrol Commander.

-Rafael is a graduate of the FBI National Academy, Northwest Law Enforcement Command College, the International Association of Chiefs of Police - Leadership in Police Organization and holds an Executive Level Career Level certification through the WA State Criminal Justice Training Commission.
+Rafael is a graduate of the FBI National Academy, Northwest Law Enforcement Command College, the International Association of Chiefs of Police - Leadership in Police Organization and holds an Executive Level Career Level certification through the Washington State Criminal Justice Training Commission.

-Away from work, he enjoys spending time with his family; participating in the sports and school activities of his two sons.
-Rafael also enjoys camping and traveling with family and friends.
+Away from work, Rafael enjoys spending time with his wife and children, participating in the activities of his teenaged children.
+He also enjoys camping, taking in an occasional music concert, traveling with family and friends, and he is a huge college and professional football fan.

 Chief Padilla can be reached via email with any questions or concerns.